Red Jacket

-Red Jacket (known as Otetiani [Always Ready] in his youth and Sagoyewatha [Keeper Awake] Sa-go-ye-wa-tha as an adult because of his oratorical skills) (c.
-1750 – January 20, 1830) was a Seneca orator and chief of the Wolf clan, based in Western New York.
+Red Jacket (c.
+1750 – January 20, 1830), known as Otetiani ("Always Ready") in his youth and later as Shagóye:wa:taʼ ("Keeper Awake", also written as Sagoyewatha) for his oratorical skills, was a Seneca orator and chief.
 On behalf of his nation, he negotiated with the new United States after the American Revolutionary War, when the Seneca as British allies were forced to cede much land following the defeat of the British; he signed the Treaty of Canandaigua (1794).
 He helped secure some Seneca territory in New York state, although most of his people had migrated to Canada for resettlement after the Paris Treaty.
+In his later life, he campaigned against Christianity and in favor of traditional Haudenosaunee religion.
 Red Jacket's speech on "Religion for the White Man and the Red" (1805) has been preserved as an example of his great oratorical style.

 Life

 Red Jacket's birthplace has long been a matter of debate.
 Some historians claim he was born about 1750 at Kanadaseaga, also known as the Old Seneca Castle.
 Present-day Geneva, New York, developed near here, at the top of Seneca Lake.
 Others believe he was born near Cayuga Lake and present-day Canoga.
 Others say he was born south of present-day Branchport, at Keuka Lake near the mouth of Basswood Creek.
 It is known that he grew up with his family at Basswood Creek, and his mother was buried there after her death.
-The Iroquois had a matrilineal kinship system, with inheritance and descent figured through the maternal line.
+The Haudenosaunee had a matrilineal kinship system, with inheritance and descent figured through the maternal line.
 Red Jacket was considered to be born into his mother's Wolf Clan, and his social status was based on her family and clan.
 He was taught by his mother at a young age that truth was a powerful weapon.

 Red Jacket lived much of his adult life in Seneca territory in the Genesee River Valley in western New York.
 In the later years of his life, Red Jacket moved to Canada for a short period of time.
-He and the Mohawk chief Joseph Brant became bitter enemies and rivals before the American Revolutionary War, although they often met together at the Iroquois Confederacy's Longhouse.
+He and the Mohawk chief Joseph Brant became bitter enemies and rivals before the American Revolutionary War, although they often met together at the Haudenosaunee Confederacy's Longhouse.
 During the war, when most of both the Seneca and Mohawk were allies of the British, Brant contemptuously referred to Red Jacket as "cow killer".
 He alleged that at the Battle of Newtown in 1779, Red Jacket killed a cow and used the blood as evidence to claim he had killed an American rebel.